By Sajimon George BAMS, AAA, ATMS

 Fatigue syndrome is a condition, which resembles Vathika Jwara (Jwara caused by Vata Dosha) advancing to deeper dhatus and finally affecting ojus.
 Body ache, stiffness in the body, body pains specially in evening hours and before bed, flatulence, constipation and not feeling well for the whole day are the common signs and symptoms of these two conditions.

 Vataja Jwara is caused by the Vata vitiating diet and lifestyle.
-Avoiding etiological factors (nidana parivarjana) is the primary step for the chronic fatigue syndrome treatment in Ayurveda.
+Avoiding etiological factors (nidana parivarjana) is the primary step for the fatigue syndrome treatment in Ayurveda.

 Fatigue syndrome is no exception.
 Diet and Lifestyle modification according to clinical presentation make it easy to get rid of the problem permanently.